Reference

 Mixer

-The MIX page provides a four-channel mixer with horizontal faders for each part (Complex, Harmonic, Timbral, Granular), along with mute and solo controls.
+The MIX page provides a four-channel mixer with horizontal faders for each part (FM, Harmonic, Timbral, Granular), along with mute and solo controls.
 Each part’s level defaults to 0.8 and can be adjusted from 0 to 1.
 Each part also has independent delay and reverb send levels that control how much of the signal reaches the shared delay and reverb buses.
 A master volume control governs the final output level before the limiter.
 All level changes are smoothed to prevent clicks.

 Effects